Tefx/pesim/README.md

 So what is the one thing for a discrete event simulation?
 Making the events happen on right time and in right order.
 This is the only thing `pesim` do.

-(I am definitely inspired by `SimPy`, and I like the way it use generator and `yield` statement to represent activities.
-However, for my projects, `SimPy` is too heavy and too slow. )
+(I am definitely inspired by [SimPy](https://simpy.readthedocs.io/en/latest/), and I like the way it uses generator and `yield` statement to represent activities.
+However, for my projects, SimPy is too heavy and too slow. )

 ## Install